Samuel Teuber

-José Samuel Teuber Coser (born 13 February 1987), known as Samuel Teuber, is a Chilean former footballer who played as a striker.
+José Samuel Teuber Coser (born 13 February 1987), known as Samuel Teuber, is a Chilean former professional footballer who played as a forward.

-Career
+Club career

 Born in Chuquicamata, Teuber began his football career at Universidad Católica, Chilean powerhouse club of Las Condes.
 After many years in Universidad Católica's youth system, he moved to Deportes Puerto Montt in 2004, joining three years after to Everton, in where he scored one goal in eleven matches during his debut season.
 The next season, Teuber signed for Provincial Osorno, in where he played along with his brother Marcelo.

-O'Higgins

 In January 2009, he joined to O'Higgins, team managed by Jorge Sampaoli in that moment.
 After very successful seasons at the team of Rancagua, Teuber completed a six-month loan with Italian Serie B side Grosseto in 2011, but on mid year, Teuber returned to his old team for play the Clausura Tournament, after an unsuccessful spell in Europe.